You did it! Your brand-new product or service is ready to go. Now … what’s your product launch plan?

 (Cue record scratch …)

-When most people think of their product launch plan, they think in terms of the first definition in the Merriam-Webster dictionary:
+When most people think of their product launch timline, they think in terms of the first definition in the Merriam-Webster dictionary:

 Launch: to throw forward, hurl.

 In this article, though, I’m digging deep into the definition of the word and highlighting a completely different approach.

 Launch: to put into operation or set in motion, initiate.